Irhrhdd/DungeonsPlus/README.md

 #### NOTE: ChatTriggers 2.2.0 or higher must be installed.
 Download the DunegonsPlus.zip
+Type Win+R then type %appdata% click .minecraft/config/Chattriggers/Modules and copy that file location Go to Downloads Folder right-click DungeonsPlus-beta -> Extract All then paste in that file location Go into minecraft and type /ct load
 If the module fails to load DM me on discord.

 # Features